angular/angular/aio/content/guide/dependency-injection-overview.md

 # Dependency injection in Angular

 When you develop a smaller part of your system, like a module or a class, you may need external dependencies.
 For example, you may need an HTTP service to make backend calls.
-Dependency Injection, or DI, is a design pattern in which a class declares which dependencies it has, using constructor arguments, and the framework that provides those dependencies while instantiating that class.
+Dependency Injection, or DI, is a design pattern and mechanism for creating and delivering some parts of an application to other parts of an application that require them.
 Angular supports this design pattern and you can use it in your applications to increase flexibility and modularity.

+In Angular, dependencies are typically services, but they also can be values, such as strings or functions.
+An injector for an application (created automatically during bootstrap) instantiates dependencies when needed, using a configured provider of the service or value.

 <div class="alert is-helpful">